 Skip to main content

 Academic Integrity.
 Adhere to the highest levels of academic integrity.
-Submit your work individually or as a group.
+Submit your work individually.
 Cite any sources that you have referred to.
 Also, state anyone who you may have discussed your approach with.
-Use the ‘Whiteboard approach’ discussed in lecture at the beginning of the semester.

 Check yourself